jiaoshuntian/ivory-operator/docs/content/guides/logical-replication.md

 weight: 150
 ---

-[Logical replication](https://www.postgresql.org/docs/current/logical-replication.html) is a Postgres feature that provides a convenient way for moving data between databases, particularly Postgres clusters that are in an active state.
+[Logical replication](https://www.postgresql.org/docs/current/logical-replication.html) is a Ivory feature that provides a convenient way for moving data between databases, particularly Ivory clusters that are in an active state.

-You can set up your PGO managed Postgres clusters to use logical replication.
+You can set up your IVYO managed Ivory clusters to use logical replication.
 This guide provides an example for how to do so.

 ## Set Up Logical Replication

-This example creates two separate Postgres clusters named `hippo` and `rhino`.
+This example creates two separate Ivory clusters named `hippo` and `rhino`.
 We will logically replicate data from `rhino` to `hippo`.
-We can create these two Postgres clusters using the manifests below:
+We can create these two Ivory clusters using the manifests below:

 ```
 ---
-apiVersion: postgres-operator.crunchydata.com/v1beta1
+apiVersion: ivory-operator.crunchydata.com/v1beta1
 kind: PostgresCluster
 metadata:
   name: hippo